Labirintami/doc/docs/sidebar/api/sidebar_minwidth_config.md

 title: minWidth
 ---

-@short:
-sets the minimal width of a sidebar in the collapsed state
+@short: sets the minimal width of a sidebar in the collapsed state

-@default:
+@signature: minWidth?: number | string;

-"44"
+@default: "44"

-@type: string,number

 @example:
 var sidebar = new dhx.Sidebar(document.body, {